stalomeow/StarRailNPRShader/README.md

     ![sync-mmd-head-bone](Screenshots~/_sync_mmd_head_bone.png)

-    Now, you can override the direction values of the head bone.
+    You can override the direction values of the head bone.
 Besides, two presets are provided in the context menu of the component.

     ![sync-mmd-head-bone-ex](Screenshots~/_sync_mmd_head_bone_ex.png)